Oliver Norwood: Fulham (loan)

 During July 2017, Norwood joined EFL Championship side Fulham on a season-long loan deal following Brighton gaining promotion to the Premier League.
 He scored his first goal for Fulham in a 2–1 loss at Burton Albion on 16 September 2017.

-During his loan spell, Norwood scored 5 goals and played 41 times for Fulham in all competitions including playing in the playoff final, as Fulham earned promotion to Premier League after winning the 2018 Championship play-off Final against Aston Villa at Wembley Stadium on 26 May 2018.
+During his loan spell, Norwood scored 5 goals and played 41 times for Fulham in all competitions including playing in the playoff final, as Fulham earned promotion to Premier League after winning the 2018 Championship play-off final against Aston Villa at Wembley Stadium on 26 May 2018.

 Sheffield United (loan)

 On 13 August 2018, Norwood joined Sheffield United in an initial loan deal, with the transfer due to be made permanent in January 2019.
 He made his debut for the club the following day against Hull City in a league cup tie.
-The Blades lost 4–5 on penalties following a 1–1 draw with Norwood being the only player to miss in the penalty shoot-out.
+The Blades lost 5–4 on penalties following a 1–1 draw with Norwood being the only player to miss in the penalty shoot-out.
 He scored his first goal for the club in a 4–1 win over Aston Villa on 1 September 2018, netting a free-kick.

 Sheffield United

 On 4 January 2019, Norwood made his deal at Sheffield United permanent.
 In March 2019 he was selected to the 2018–19 Championship Team of the Season.
 On 28 April 2019, Norwood saw United promoted to the Premier League.
-On 10 June 2020 Norwood signed a new three year contract.
+On 10 June 2020, vice-captain Norwood signed a new three-year contract.

+On 4 November 2023, he scored a penalty in the tenth minute of stoppage time to grant Sheffield United a 2–1 win over Wolverhampton Wanderers, to be his club's first victory after 11 matches in the 2023–24 season.

+On 29 May 2024, the club announced he would be leaving in the summer when his contract expired.
+He was released on 1 July 2024.

+Stockport County

+On 23 August 2024, Norwood joined newly promoted League One club Stockport County on a three-year deal following a successful trial period.